Security-Onion-Solutions/securityonion-docs/Hardware.rst

 A forward node runs sensor components only, and forwards metadata to the master server.
 All PCAP stays local to the sensor, and is accessed through use of an agent.

 - CPU: Used for analyzing and storing network traffic.
-As monitored bandwidth increases, a greater amount of CPU will be required .
+As monitored bandwidth increases, a greater amount of CPU will be required.
 See below.
 - RAM: Used for write cache and processing traffic.
 - Disk: Used for storage of PCAP and metadata .
 A larger amount of storage allows for a longer retention period.